-Kim Jong Un is paying close attention to the descendants of Kang Ryang Uk so that they could do their best for the development of the country and national reunification as their grandfather and father had done.
+Kang Ryang Uk so that they could do their best for the development of the country as their grandfather and father had done.

 The descendants and relatives of Kang Ryang Uk have this to say, "It is the obligation and duty of our family to repay with patriotism from generation to generation the trust and love of the peerless leaders who have brought us up in their embrace and led us to the road of patriotism."